EPA-WG/custom-element/datasource.md

 </custom-element>
 ```

-## 2. Rendering iterations
+## 2. DataRequest Rendering iterations
-DS initiated by "pre-render" event.
+DS initiated as DataRequest(**DR**) by "pre-render" event.
 It starts its lifecycle as async process which emitted to itself as "process" event which bubbles uo to template holder.

 The process event passes 3 parameters:
 * DS name